John Marshall Biography: Chief Justice of the Supreme Court

 Marbury v.
 Madison

 The first major case confronting the Supreme Court with Marshall as the chief justice was Marbury v.
 Madison in 1803.
-In a political move, President Jefferson ordered Secretary of State James Madison not to deliver Adams’ last-minute justice of the peace commission to William Marbury, a land speculator in the District of Columbia.
+In a political move, President Thomas Jefferson ordered Secretary of State James Madison not to deliver Adams’ last-minute justice of the peace commission to William Marbury, a land speculator in the District of Columbia.
 To obtain his commission, Marbury petitioned the Court for a writ of mandamus, which would force the delivery of the commission.

 After the Supreme Court heard the case, they denied the writ while it agreed that the petitioners were entitled to the commissions.
 Marshall held that the Constitution did not give the Supreme Court the power to order writs of mandamus.
 A writ of mandamus is the order from a court to an inferior government official ordering the government official to correctly perform their official duties or correct an abuse of discretion.
 The Court declared unconstitutional that part of the Judiciary Act of 1789, which gave the Court the power to issue these writs.
 This ruling established the principle that the Supreme Court could declare an act of Congress void if it was inconsistent with the Constitution.